Chemfluence: Chemfluence 2014

-Chemfluence 2014 was a six-day technical extravaganza organized by the students of Department of Chemical Engineering from 25 February to 3 March 2014 under the theme of Energy and Environment.
-Several Workshops and Guest lectures were conducted to impart practical and technical knowledge to the budding Engineers.
+Chemfluence 2014 was a six-day technical event organized by the students of Department of Chemical Engineering from 25 February to 3 March 2014 under the theme of Energy and Environment.
+Several Workshops and Guest lectures were conducted to impart practical and technical knowledge to student Engineers.
 A National Conference on Energy and Environment, EECON'14 was conducted as a part of Chemfluence'14 3 March 2014.